alexmannion/HarbingerSquad/DOCUMENTS/PLANNING/STORY.md

 - HE RUNS TO HIDE UPSTAIRS OR DOWNSTAIRS
 - HE REVIEWS THE POSTCARD, AND SEES A PICTURE ON IT DEPICTING THE MAN HE SPOKE TO THE HARBS ABOUT.
 THERE'S A BRIEF DESCRIPTION OF HOW HE'D DIE ON IT, STATING THAT HE KNEW THIS WOULD BE HIS END, BUT THAT IT WAS NOT THEIR FAULT.
 HE'D NEED TO WORK WITH THEM TO FIND THE CURE TO DEATH.

+**INFODUMP, NOT CHRONOLOGICAL
 EVENTUALLY HAL IS RESURRECTED AND STATES THAT THERE'S A HUGE PROBLEM, THAT JESUS WAS MEANT TO BE RESURRECTED, BUT INSTEAD GOD RESURRECTED HIM.

-A DISCUSSION HAPPENS AND IT'S REVEALED THAT HAL MET GOD, AND THROUGH DUMB LUCK LOOKED A LOT LIKE JESUS BUT WHITE, BUT GOD WAS COLOR BLIND
+**A DISCUSSION HAPPENS AND IT'S REVEALED THAT HAL MET GOD, AND THROUGH DUMB LUCK LOOKED A LOT LIKE JESUS BUT WHITE, BUT GOD WAS COLOR BLIND
-- CAN VISUALLY DISPLAY THIS BY HAVING THE CAPSULES ON THE SPACESHIP HAVE NAMEPLATES, THE BUTTONS TO FREE JESUS AND HAL WERE JUST NEXT TO EACHOTHER.
+-** **CAN VISUALLY DISPLAY THIS BY HAVING THE CAPSULES ON THE SPACESHIP HAVE NAMEPLATES, THE BUTTONS TO FREE JESUS AND HAL WERE JUST NEXT TO EACHOTHER.

-WHEN GOD FAILED A QUICKTIME EVENT, THERE WAS A BUG THAT IT'D RESPAWN THE PERSON 1 POD OVER INSTEAD OF RESTARTING.
+**WHEN GOD FAILED A QUICKTIME EVENT, THERE WAS A BUG THAT IT'D RESPAWN THE PERSON 1 POD OVER INSTEAD OF RESTARTING.
 GOD HAD NEVER FAILED A QUICKTIME EVENT SO HE DIDN'T KNOW THIS, AND INSTEAD ASSUMED THAT IT WORKED ANYWAYS.

-SIDENOTE - GOD'S SPACESHIP IS CALLED THE PAD OF GOD, OR THE POG.
+**SIDENOTE - GOD'S SPACESHIP IS CALLED THE PAD OF GOD, OR THE POG.
 COULD ALSO BE CALLED GOD'S PAD, GOP IS THE ONLY ONE WHO CALLS IT THIS, AND REFERS TO IT AS THE GOP.

-BEFORE HAL IS RESURRECTED, AFTER THE DETECTIVE READS THE POSTCARD
+AFTER THE DETECTIVE READS THE POSTCARD
 - GUN REALIZES HE'LL NEED THE HELP OF THE HARBINGERS
 - HE REMEMBERS THE HARBINGER HOUSE HAS WEAPONS HIDDEN ALL OVER
 - HE PULLS A FLAMETHROWER OUT OF A PILLOW AND PROCEEDS DOWNSTAIRS, WHERE THE HARBINGERS ARE SITTING EXACTLY WHERE THEY WERE BEFORE